Raster data as spatial layers

 Add some data to determine crop type

-Within the document there is a table that references the type of crop to the pixel values.
+there is a table that references the type of crop to the pixel values.
 We can also load a table in the same folder as the .tif file into our project that has this reference.

 Question 1: (1 mark)